walles/loadviz/README.md

 ## TODO

+- Make the macOS About dialog show the version number rather than a date
 - Add a screenshot to the top of the README.md file, close to the explanation of how to read the display
 - Make an icon